 If you want a peach that is the belle of the ball, try Belle of Georgia peaches.
 Gardeners in United States Department of Agriculture zones 5 to 8 should try growing a Belle of Georgia peach tree.
 The brilliant red flowers, multi-purpose fruits, and disease-resistant attributes of this plant make it an outstanding, edible landscape tree.

 About Peach ‘Belle of Georgia’

-Peaches are one of those fruits that are delicious fresh but also translate to canned, grilled and dessert recipes.
-The peach ‘Belle of Georgia’ is a blushed freestone with white succulent flesh.
+Peaches are one of those fruits that are delicious fresh but also translate well to canned, grilled, and dessert recipes.
+The peach ‘Belle of Georgia’ is a blushed freestone with white, succulent flesh.
 As an added bonus, the tree is self-fertile and doesn’t require a pollination partner to crop.
 It does, however, need at least 800 chilling hours for a reliable harvest.

 Growing a Belle of Georgia Peach

 Plant the tree in well-draining, loamy to sandy soil with plenty of organic amendment incorporated.
 Provide the tree with full sun, at least 6 hours minimum of bright light.
 Plant standard trees a minimum of 20 feet (6 m.) apart and provide dwarf forms 10 feet (3 m.) of spacing.

 Soak bare-root trees in a bucket of water for two hours prior to planting.
 Dig a hole twice as wide and deep as the roots and build a little hill of loose soil at the bottom.
 Spread the roots out over the hill and to the edges of the hole.
 Fill in and pack soil around the roots, watering deeply after.
 If necessary, stake the little tree to help it grow straight.